SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ## Modifying or upgrading a Deployment

-Use the `helm upgrade` command to upgrade/modify the event broker deployment: request the required modifications to the chart in passing the the new/changed parameters or creating an upgrade `<values-file>` YAML file.
+Use the `helm upgrade` command to upgrade/modify the event broker deployment: request the required modifications to the chart in passing the new/changed parameters or creating an upgrade `<values-file>` YAML file.
 When chaining multiple `-f <values-file>` to Helm, the override priority will be given to the last (right-most) file specified.

 Tip: to get the current value-overrides, check the `USER-SUPPLIED VALUES`:
 ```bash